RVCE-DrSSN/tt_um_4Bit_SAR_ADC/docs/info.md

 -->

 ## Credits :
- We extend our special thanks to Dr. Shylashree N, Associate Professor, Department of Electronics and Communication, RVCE; Dr. Geetha K S, Vice Principal, RVCE; and Dr. Subramanya K N, Principal, RVCE, for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.
+ We extend our special thanks to Dr. Ravish Aradhya HV, Head of Department, Department of Electronics and Communication, RVCE; Dr. Geetha KS, Vice Principal, RVCE; and Dr. Subramanya KN, Principal, RVCE, for their constant support and encouragement, which enabled us to design a tapeout for Tiny Tapout 10.

 ## Description